base-org/web/apps/base-docs/docs/building-with-base/guides/using-chainlink-price-feeds.md

    }
 ```

-In your project, add the code provided above to a new file named `src/DataConsumerV3.sol`, and delete the `src/Counter.sol` contract that was generated with the project.
-(You can also delete the `test/Counter.t.sol` and `script/Counter.s.sol` files).
+In your project, add the code provided above to a new file named `src/DataConsumerV3.sol`, and delete the `src/Counter.sol` contract that was generated with the project. (you can also delete the `test/Counter.t.sol` and `script/Counter.s.sol` files).

 To compile the new smart contract, run: